John Ruskin: Genealogy

 Ruskin was the only child of first cousins.
 His father, John James Ruskin (1785–1864), was a sherry and wine importer, founding partner and de facto business manager of Ruskin, Telford and Domecq (see Allied Domecq).
 John James was born and brought up in Edinburgh, Scotland, to a mother from Glenluce and a father originally from Hertfordshire.
-His wife, Margaret Cock (1781–1871), was the daughter of a publican in Croydon.
+His wife, Ruskin's mother, Margaret Cock (1781–1871), was the daughter of a publican in Croydon.
 She had joined the Ruskin household when she became companion to John James's mother, Catherine.

 John James had hoped to practise law, and was articled as a clerk in London.
 His father, John Thomas Ruskin, described as a grocer (but apparently an ambitious wholesale merchant), was an incompetent businessman.
 To save the family from bankruptcy, John James, whose prudence and success were in stark contrast to his father, took on all debts, settling the last of them in 1832.
 John James and Margaret were engaged in 1809, but opposition to the union from John Thomas, and the problem of his debts, delayed the couple's wedding.
 They finally married, without celebration, in 1818.
 John James died on 3 March 1864 and is buried in the churchyard of St John the Evangelist, Shirley, Croydon.

 Childhood and education

-Ruskin was born on 8 February 1819 at 54 Hunter Street, Brunswick Square, London (demolished 1969), south of St Pancras railway station.
+Ruskin was born on 8 February 1819 at 54 Hunter Street, Brunswick Square, London (demolished 1969), south of what is now St Pancras railway station.
 His childhood was shaped by the contrasting influences of his father and mother, both of whom were fiercely ambitious for him.
 John James Ruskin helped to develop his son's Romanticism.
 They shared a passion for the works of Byron, Shakespeare and especially Walter Scott.
 They visited Scott's home, Abbotsford, in 1838, but Ruskin was disappointed by its appearance.
 Margaret Ruskin, an evangelical Christian, more cautious and restrained than her husband, taught young John to read the Bible from beginning to end, and then to start all over again, committing large portions to memory.
 Its language, imagery and parables had a profound and lasting effect on his writing.
 He later wrote:

 Ruskin's childhood was spent from 1823 at 28 Herne Hill (demolished c.
 1912), near the village of Camberwell in South London.
-He had few friends of his own age, but it was not the friendless and toyless experience he later said it was in his autobiography, Praeterita (1885–89).
+He had few friends of his own age, but it was not the friendless and joyless experience he later said it was in his autobiography, Praeterita (1885–89).
 He was educated at home by his parents and private tutors, including Congregationalist preacher Edward Andrews, whose daughters, Mrs Eliza Orme and Emily Augusta Patmore were later credited with introducing Ruskin to the Pre-Raphaelite Brotherhood.

 From 1834 to 1835 he attended the school in Peckham run by the progressive evangelical Thomas Dale (1797–1870).
 Ruskin heard Dale lecture in 1836 at King's College, London, where Dale was the first Professor of English Literature.
-Ruskin went on to enroll and complete his studies at King's College, where he prepared for Oxford under Dale's tutelage.
+Ruskin went on to enrol and complete his studies at King's College, where he prepared for Oxford under Dale's tutelage.